rizalpurnawan23/AbstrakDAMSMEL/README.md

 ## **Contributors**

-**DAMSMEL** is developed by Rizal Purnawan and Dr. Dieky Adzkiya (Department of Mathematics, Institut Teknologi Sepuluh Nopember).
+**DAMSMEL** is developed by Rizal Purnawan and Dieky Adzkiya (Department of Mathematics, Institut Teknologi Sepuluh Nopember).
-While the code implementation (including AbstrakDAMSMEL) and testing are conducted by Rizal Purnawan.

 ## **Importing AbstrakDAMSMEL**